 Like all models, those tested in this manuscript required simplifications.
 A primary concern is the use of BMI as a metric of health.
 BMI is notedly a poor indicator of body fat (91, 92) and the heterogeneity of health outcomes within BMI strata suggest that it should not be used as a diagnostic tool for individuals (93).
 However, BMI does potentially play a useful role in the public health assessment of large groups or trends (94) or as a more holistic indicator of general health (95).
-Given the limitations of the BMI, we chose to focus on percentile, rather than category, in the current manuscript, to limit the likelihood that trait, cognition, or SES levels would be associated with seemingly clinical cut-offs of health.
-An additional concern is the measurement of parental SES, which relies on adolescent’s reports on a broad scale.
-The use of a more detailed measure of parental occupation likely would not improve this measure, as we expect variability in the degree to which adolescents know, understand, and can report on specific job titles or occupations of their caregivers.
+Given the limitations of BMI, we chose to focus on percentile, rather than category, in the current manuscript, to limit the likelihood that trait, cognition, or SES levels would be associated with seemingly clinical cut-offs of health.
+An additional concern is the measurement of parental SES, which relies on adolescents’ reports on a broad scale.
+The use of a more detailed measure of parental occupation likely would not improve this circumstance, as we expect variability in the degree to which adolescents know, understand, and can report on specific job titles or occupations of their caregivers.
 Future research may integrate both adolescent- and parent-reports of variables to assess the most reliable and accurate source of each construct, as well as test the degree to which other sources provide incremental information.

 Conclusion